 Here are the apps used for rucking:

 In order to improve your rucking performance, it is key to track your rucks.
-Utilizing the stats and data from these apps can help give you insights into how long it takes you to ruck, whether you’re ready for the next ruck challenge, or if you ruck training or workout program is really working.
+Utilizing the stats and data from these apps can help give you insights into how long it takes you to ruck, whether you’re ready for the next ruck challenge, or if your ruck training or workout program is really working.
+Learn more about why rucking is a good workout.

-In this post, we review the apps we use to track our rucks.
-We’re also going to include other apps that can be used for rucking.
+In this post, I’ll review the apps that I use to track my rucks.
+I’ll also be including other apps that can be used for rucking.

 Strava is one of the most popular apps out there.
 Perhaps thats because everyone wants to share their route with their friends on social media, nevertheless, it works for rucking and it’s great.